cosmob3/cpnt262-group-project/README.md

 The following pages

-- A home page
+- X A home page
-  - A logo
+  - X A logo
-  - Navigation
+  - X Navigation
-  - CTA
+  - X CTA
-  - Text Content
+  - X Text Content
-  - Footer
+  - X Footer
-- At least 1 page that uses content from an api
+- X At least 1 page that uses content from an api
-- A team bio/about page (dependent on your site)
+- X A team bio/about page (dependent on your site)
-  - Cards about team members.
+  - X Cards about team members.
-- 2 other pages (services/products, contact...)
+- X 2 other pages (services/products, contact...)

-  - product page: Feature Image, product overview, description,price, CTA
-  - Contact us page: number,email address, business address, contact form, google map, work hours.
+**API IDEAS:**

 - [OpenWeatherMap API Video](https://www.youtube.com/watch?v=InoAIgBZIEA)